Jeremiah-tech-dev/mmmmmm/README.md

 tests can't cover 100% of the use of the application.
 It's important to realize that "passing all the tests" _is not the same_ as "building a working application."

-Be sure to do a human-level manual "play through" with your dodger to make sure your working code _really works_!
+Be sure to do a human-level manual "play-through" with your dodger to make sure your working code _really works_!

 ![Passing the Tests is only part of the job](https://media.giphy.com/media/vvLWidwZNYH5e/200w_d.gif)